 Thomas Ware & Sons is one of the biggest remaining traditional tanneries in the UK.
 Based in the west of England, this family run business supplies the highest quality leathers.

 LEATHER STOCKISTS & MERCHANTS

-Sadly there are very few remaining leather merchants that you can pop into to view before you buy, but we have found a couple of places (both online and with accessible warehouses) that stock leathers from UK tanneries or import from italy and abroad.
+Sadly there are few remaining leather merchants that you can pop into to view before you buy, but there are a couple of places (both online and with accessible warehouses) that stock leathers from UK tanneries or import from Italy and abroad.

 Metropolitan Leather Co is an long established company operating since 1919, which finishes leather by hand in the UK.
 Their veg tanned leathers are beautiful and they provide a comprehensive samples board for free so you can touch before buying.

 S.C.Hall and Son is a family run businesses who used to operate from central London but have since moved away.
-We love their honest approach and invitation to visit the warehouse.
+They have a great honest approach and open invitation to visit the warehouse.

-Ed Tanner have a great looking website and reassuring guarantees about the quality of the leather.
+Ed Tanner have a great looking website and reassuring guarantees about the quality of the leather on offer.

 FITTINGS AND HARDWARE

-Abbey England is a favourite of mine.
+Abbey England is a favourite.
 They have a wide product range and are lovely and helpful.
 Best to get hold of a catalogue to understand the full range as the website can be tricky.

 TOOLS AND ACCESSORIES